Private Eye: Notable columns

 A series of parody columns referring to the Prime Minister of the day has been a long-term feature of Private Eye.
 While satirical, during the 1980s, Ingrams and John Wells wrote an affectionate series of fictional letters from Denis Thatcher to Bill Deedes in the Dear Bill column, mocking Thatcher as an amiable, golf-playing drunk.
 The column was collected in a series of books and became a stage play ("Anyone for Denis?") in which Wells played the fictional Denis, a character now inextricably "blurred with the real historical figure", according to Ingrams.

 In The Back is an investigative journalism section notably associated with journalist Paul Foot (the Eye has always published its investigative journalism at the back of the magazine).
 Private Eye was one of the journalistic organisations involved in sifting and analysing the Paradise Papers, and this commentary appears in In the Back.

 Nooks and Corners (originally Nooks and Corners of the New Barbarism), an architectural column severely critical of architectural vandalism and "barbarism", notably modernism and brutalism, was originally founded by John Betjeman in 1971 (his first article attacked a building praised by his enemy Nikolaus Pevsner) and carried on by his daughter Candida Lycett Green.
 For four decades beginning in 1978, it was edited by Gavin Stamp under the pseudonym Piloti.
 The column notably features a discussion of the state of public architecture and especially the preservation (or otherwise) of Britain's architectural heritage.

 Street of Shame is a column addressing journalistic misconduct and excesses, hypocrisy, and undue influence by proprietors and editors, mostly sourced from tipoffs—it sometimes serves as a venue for the settling of scores within the trade, and is a source of friction with editors.
 This work formed the basis of much of Ian Hislop's testimony to the Leveson Inquiry, and Leveson was complimentary about the magazine and the column.
 The term street of shame is a reference to Fleet Street, the former centre of British journalism, and has become synonymous with it.

 The Rotten Boroughs column focuses on actual or alleged wrongdoing in local or regional governments and elections, for example, corruption, nepotism, hypocrisy and incompetence.
 The column's name derives from the 18th-century rotten boroughs.

+Eye World is a set of three columns focussed on global events, including Dr Grim, a doctor who writes on human rights abuses, particularly torture and war crimes, and Letter From...' which provides satirical reports and caricatures written from the perspective of a foreign correspondent witnessing bizarre occurrences.
+The long-running True Stories column, originally by Christopher Logue, features verified but surreal news items, from eccentric local crimes to bizarre public incidents.
+Funny Old World is a similar section comprising events found and submitted by readers.

 There are also several recurring miniature sections.